 Your friend or family member's wellbeing is probably your priority when they are going through a tough time.
-However, it is important to make time for your own wellbeing.
+But it's also important to make time for your own wellbeing.

-It's really important to look after yourself - it's not selfish.
-In order to support someone you love, you need to make sure you are taking care of yourself too.
+It's important to look after yourself - it's not selfish.
+To support someone you love, you need to make sure you are taking care of yourself too.

-If you are experiencing personal difficulties or family problems, then having someone to talk to can really help.
-Sharing your worries and fears could lead to the right support for you and your friends or family.
+If you have personal difficulties or family problems, having someone to talk to can help.
+Sharing your worries could lead to the right support for you and your friends or family.

-It's really important you try to get plenty of sleep, eat healthy foods and stay active.
+It's important you try to get plenty of sleep, eat healthy foods and stay active.

 Keep the conversation going

 If you are worried about a loved one, you could find out a bit more about what is happening in their life.
-Starting open and honest conversations will help them to feel more confident talking to you.
-If they are struggling with something you can’t help with straight away, reassure them that you’re going to look into it and try your best to help.
+Open and honest conversations will help them to feel more confident talking to you.
+If they are struggling with something but you can't help right away, reassure them you'll do your best to help.

 Take some time for yourself

 Day to day life can be tiring.
-You can find you gradually stop doing things that you enjoy.
+You might find you stop doing things that you enjoy.
 Please don't feel guilty for making time for yourself.
 Your happiness is important too.